Norman Lykes House: History

 Melton's daughter, Julie Franks, later said that fans of Wright's work from around the world would travel to their house, sometimes in the middle of the night.
-Following Melton's death, the Lykes House was placed for sale in 2016 for approximately $3.6 million.
+Following Melton's death, the Lykes House was placed for sale in 2016.
 The house remained on sale for two years, but no one made an offer for the building, prompting its owner to reduce the asking price in 2018.
 Its asking price was reduced again the next year after the revised sale price still failed to attract buyers.
 According to its brokers, relatively few people knew about the house before it was listed for sale, even among those who wanted to buy it at the time.
 The lack of bids prompted its brokers to auction the house off in late 2019, with nearly 20 bidders expressing interest in the building.

-Ultimately, the house was sold in October 2019 to Kamyar Kakinma, who paid $1.627 million.
+Ultimately, the house was sold in October 2019 to Kamyar Kakinma for about $1.6 million, less than half the original asking price.
 The new owner planned to use it as a vacation home, but this did not occur, and the owner began renting out the building in early 2020.
-The house was listed for sale again in 2020, with an asking price of nearly $8 million.
+The house was listed for sale again in 2020.
 It was still unsold two years later, prompting its real-estate agent to propose that the house be sold to a partnership of as many as six people.
-As of 2025, the house was being rented out through Airbnb.
+As of 2025, the house was being rented out through Airbnb; the house was again placed on sale in early 2026.